Timor-Leste Strategic Review: Progress and Success in

 As part of her Master of Development Studies at the University of Sydney, she produced a Briefing Paper on nutrition-sensitive agricultural development focused on Southeast Asia.
 This framework, combined with her experience working in a rural farm, inspired the “Food and Nutrition Hub” project proposal, winner of the BCFN Young Earth Solutions! in 2014.

 She is currently based in Timor-Leste undertaking a PhD based on the BCFNYES! project, exploring the interrelations between women’s empowerment in agriculture, animal-source food production and child dietary diversity among subsistence farming rural communities.
-In Timor-Leste, she also consults for bilateral agencies, interntional organizations, NGOs, and recently for the World Food Program leading the local research for a strategic review of the Sustainable Development Goal 2 (SDG2) in strong collaboration with John Hopkins University.
+In Timor-Leste, she also consults for bilateral agencies, interntional organizations, NGOs, and recently for the World Food Program leading the local research for a strategic review of the Sustainable Development Goal 2 (SDG2) in strong collaboration with Johns Hopkins University.

 Gianna has worked in Australia and Southeast Asia for over a decade in the non-for profit and academic sectors, born in Barcelona, and of Italian heritage.